 facebook group for ongoing encouragement + support

-In the email welcome email mentioned above, you will also receive a link to the private Simplifying Home Facebook group.
+When you sign up for emails, your welcome email offers a link to the private Simplifying Home Facebook group.
 This is a place to share your progress, get ideas from others, and stay motivated in your simplifying journey.
 It’s also an easy way to contact me and stay up-to-date on what’s new from Simplifying Home.

 ebook to get inspired + equipped in theory and in practice